friedbrice/friedbrice.github.io/_posts/2022-01-19-abstract-factory.md

 The most important question is this: does the Haskell version solve the core problem that the _Abstract Factory Pattern_ is meant to solve?
 Recall the core problem, as stated by GoF.

+{% quotation %}
-> Provide an interface for creating families of related or dependent objects without specifying their concrete classes. -- GoF
+Provide an interface for creating families of related or dependent objects without specifying their concrete classes.
+{% endquotation %}

 We see that, indeed, the `Widget` typeclass provides us with a means of creating GUI widgets without specifying their concrete ~~classes~~ types.
 The evidence lies in `table` and `aboutMe`.